-Jessica Clague DeHart is a molecular epidemiologist and assistant professor of community and global health.
+Jessica Clague DeHart is a molecular epidemiologist and associate professor of community and global health.
 Clague DeHart graduated from the University of Southern California with a bachelor’s degree in health promotion and disease prevention.
 She completed a master of public health in chronic disease epidemiology from Yale University and a PhD in molecular cancer epidemiology from the University of Texas Health Science Center at Houston, School of Public Health and MD Anderson Cancer Center.
 As an R25 NCI cancer prevention doctoral fellow at MD Anderson, she focused her research on molecular epidemiology of tobacco-related cancers.
 Clague DeHart’s postdoctoral work was conducted at City of Hope in the division of clinical cancer genetics and focused on the genetics of breast and ovarian cancer in Hispanic women.
 As an assistant professor at City of Hope, she developed a research program that uses data from large observational studies to design biologically-based wellness intervention trials.

 At CGU, Clague DeHart currently oversees a research team focused on cancer and healthy aging.
 She is currently the principal investigator on several grant-funded studies as well as community-based intervention trials that investigate the individual and combined impact of lifestyle factors (exercise, nutrition, sleep, stress) on cancer prevention, progression, and symptom management, as well as aging.
 Clague DeHart believes, “even the most effective intervention is meaningless if no one will do it.”
 Therefore, a major focus of her research is to develop interventions that are not only biologically effective in preventing disease but also feasible for the average person to maintain.
 Her team’s interventions focus on whole person health (physical and psychosocial), incorporate family and informal caregivers, utilize innovative technology, and are designed to not only help people survive but thrive.